proper-testing/proper-testing.github.io/pages_src/Tutorials/PropEr_testing_of_finite_state_machines.md

 (_From state_), the target of a transition (_Target state_) and the
 _state data_.

+Initially, let's not have any preconditions.

     :::erlang
     precondition(_From, _Target, _StateData, {call,_,_,_}) ->
         true.

+However, postconditions are needed.

     :::erlang
     postcondition(cheese_day, _, S, {call,_,hungry,[]}, Result) ->